OlivierLD/small-boards/ESP8266.Huzzah/TCPWatch/huzzah.smart.TCP.watch/README.md

 > _Note_: For the `OLED` screen, we use here the files `ssd1306_i2c.ccp` and `ssd1306_i2c.h`.
 Another option
 > would be to use the Adafruit SSD1306 libraries, as shown in the `feather.ssd1306.test.2`.
 Those libraries work for both the `128x32` and `128x64` screens.
+> Wiring might not be the same...
+See note below in the document about that.

+> _Note_: We use here the `SSD1306` in its `I2C` configuration, the default is `SPI`.
+Make sure you have the right jumpers connected (this is well documented).

 The starting point was [this document](https://learn.adafruit.com/huzzah-weather-display?view=all).